janduymonroe/ipsearch/README.md

-# Project Name
+# Ip Search

-Welcome to Project Name!
+Welcome to  Ip Search!
 This project is a tool built in Go that allows you to retrieve the IP address or server name of a website.
 It provides two commands, `ip` and `servers`, along with a `--host` parameter for specifying the website.
 This document will guide you on how to build, run, and utilize the commands.

 ## Prerequisites